revtel/react-native-nfc-manager/README.md

 ## Generic NfcTech API [Android only]

-To use the these API, you first need to request the `NfcTech.Ndef` technology (see `requestTechnology`).
+To use the these API, you first need to request specific NFC technology (see `requestTechnology`).
 Once you have the tech request, you can use the following methods:

 ### transceive(bytes) [Android only]
 Send raw data to a tag and receive the response.
 This API is compatible with following NfcTech: NfcA, NfcB, NfcF, NfcV, IsoDep and MifareUltralight.